brightertiger/notes/probml/probml-19-ssl.md

     - Transferring information from one dataset to another via shared parameters of a model
     - Pretrain the model on a large source dataset
     - Fine tune the model on a small target dataset
-    - Chop-off the the head of the pretrained model and add a new one
+    - Chop-off the head of the pretrained model and add a new one
     - The parameters may be frozen during fine-tuning
     - In case the parameters aren't frozen, use small learning rates.